 Single and fewer blade razors are preferred, especially if you are naturally prone to ingrown hairs.
 Shaving with fewer blades prevents ingrown hairs since they are designed to shave at the surface of the skin rather than below it.
 Multi-blade razors are designed to pull up on the hair follicle with the first blade, and then shave below the surface of the skin with the remaining blades.

-If you have sensitive skin, you will want to avoid using pressure and always shave with the grain or in the direction of the hair growth.
+If you have sensitive skin, avoid using pressure and always shave with the grain or in the direction of the hair growth.
 If you have oily skin, you have more flexibility with how you shave, but starting with the grain on a first pass is always recommended to protect skin.